The IBS Interrupt™ Perspective:

 Where to look when your IBS symptoms don’t make sense

-If your IBS symptoms don’t make sense, and your IBS triggers are not clear, the most useful place you can look for clues is when your IBS started.
+If your IBS symptoms don’t make sense, and your IBS triggers are not clear, the most useful place you can look for clues is where your IBS started.

 Not just the day it started, but also the few months prior to that.